m-ringler/straights/README.md

 [Straights.Web](./Straights.Web/Readme.md) is a Straights webapp that uses Straights.Solver to generate new grids.
 Try it online at <http://mospace.de/str8ts/>.

-With Straights.Web, you can generate up to 10 x 10 grids, play up to 12 x 12 grids (generated with the web app or with the command line app).
+With Straights.Web, you can generate up to 10 x 10 grids, and play up to 12 x 12 grids (generated with the web app or with the command line app).

 ## Status